gatlin/AFSBylaws/bylaws.md

 ### 1.2 Resignation

-Any member may resign by giving written or verbal notice to the Secretary of the Board.
+Any member may resign by giving written or verbal notice to the Secretary of the
+Board.
 The member may still be held accountable for his or her outstanding responsibilities.

+### 1.3 Supermajority

+For the purposes of these Bylaws, a supermajority of members is defined as a division of members such that for each member not in the division there are at least two members who are in the division.

+### 1.4 Suspension, Termination, and Appeal

+The membership, by an affirmative vote of a supermajority of all members, may suspend or terminate a member with cause at a meeting whose notice shall include such proposed suspension or termination.
+The board shall notify the member promptly of his or her suspension or termination.
+Any member may appeal his or her suspension or termination by filing a written appeal with the secretary of the Board within thirty (30) days of the date the Board mailed the notice of suspension or termination.
+The Board shall consider the appeal at the next regularly scheduled meeting.
+The decision of the Board shall be final.

 2. Meeting and Voting
 ---